sreiswig/CourseraStanfordAlgorithms/README.md

 # CourseraStanfordAlgorithms
-My solutions to the coding problems, except for all of course 1 because I didn't think to make a github for it.
+My solutions to the coding problems.
+Except for course 1 because I didn't think to make a github for this at the time.